-It’s going to be a very special summer and an incredible year for Swansea University as they prepare to celebrate its Centenary, on July 19th to be precise.
-This unique occasion in the University’s lifetime not only presents a brilliant opportunity to celebrate their achievements and journey over the past 100 years but is also a time to focus on the bright future ahead.
+It was going to be a very special summer and an incredible year for Swansea University as they celebrate its Centenary, on July 19th to be precise.
+This unique occasion in the University’s lifetime not only presents a brilliant opportunity to celebrate their achievements and journey over the past 100 years, but is also a time to focus on the bright future ahead.

-That really is what our Universities are about, the future generations and preparing them for a place in our world.
+The future really is what our Universities are about, the younger generations and preparing them for a place in our world.
 But on such an occasion, you really need to look back and not only celebrate, but take stock of just how far they’ve come over that time.

 Of course, there could never be a celebration of this magnitude if it didn’t involve you.
 Those who have attended, had family or friends who perhaps passed through their doors, or even just memories of some interaction you had with the University over that time.

-The University wants to involve all past and present staff, and students in its centenary celebrations, running throughout this year.
+The University involved all past and present staff, and students in its centenary celebrations, running throughout this year.
 It is a wonderful opportunity to showcase their excellence and demonstrate they are a global university, proud of their Welsh industrial heritage.

 The history of the building is pretty incredible.
 The University’s foundation stone was actually laid by King George V on 19th July 1920 and 89 students (including eight female students) enrolled that same year.
 By September 1939, there were 65 staff and 485 students.